fredericofigueiredo/fredericofigueiredo/README.md

 - 👀 I’m very passionate about technology!
 - 🌱 I’m currently learning SQL and building a dashboarding system for a german retail start-up.
 I'm also interning as a business analyst at Amazon.
 - 💞️ I’m looking to collaborate on automation, Data Analysis and ETL Processes.
-- 📫 Please reach me at fredericoadf@gmail.com
+- 📫 Please reach me at fredericoadf@gmail.com or on https://www.fiverr.com/s2/bc553a76ee .

 <!---
 fredericofigueiredo/fredericofigueiredo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.